🕰️ Est. reading time: 2 minutes

 Sometimes we just aren’t strong enough to thrive in ambiguous situations.

-We might be complaining about an unclear design brief or the absence of clear solutions to tensions.
+We might be complaining about an unclear design brief or a lack of a clear problem.

 We quickly become obsessed with a solution.